 Toolkit for communicating with young people

 We worked closely with young people to develop a guide on how to communicate and engage young people who are experiencing upset or distress.

-It covers things to consider when communicating and engaging young people in need; what young people want you to know
+It covers things to consider when communicating and engaging young people in need.
+For example, what young people want you to know.

-Though originally developed for professionals working within an acute setting, we believe this guide is applicable for any professional working with young people.
-Click on the image do download your copy.
+This guide was originally developed for professionals working within an acute setting.
+We believe this guide is applicable for any professional working with young people.

 “The toolkit is a good resource to support our pupils in school.”